 The WordPress white screen of death (WSOD) is one of the most common errors.
 Unfortunately, it incites unwanted panic and frustration, especially if you haven’t faced it before.

 In the time spent trying to detect and fix it, you stand to lose visitors, traffic, and SEO rankings.
 Everything you’ve worked hard for can take a hit.

-When faced with the white screen of death, time is of the essence.
+When faced with the white screen of death in WordPress, time is of the essence.
 To get your site back to normal, restore your backup copy.
 Next, install our BlogVault Staging Plugin to create a staging site to figure out the cause of the problem.
 To resolve the issue immediately, skip ahead to the How To Fix It section.

-As the name suggests, when you visit your website or try to log in to your admin panel, you see a white blank screen instead.
+As the name suggests, when you visit your website or try to log in to your admin panel, you see a white blank screen on wp-admin instead.

 This error is a dreaded one because it has many causes and doesn’t have a clear-cut solution.
 It can occur on your entire website or it can affect only a few pages or the admin panel.

-Why Do You See the White Screen of Death?
+Why Do You See the White Screen of Death in WordPress?

 Identifying the cause of the problem makes finding the solution easier.

 The WordPress white screen of death is usually caused by an error in the database or PHP of your site.
 The error could’ve popped up for various reasons:

 - You updated your WordPress installation which caused a theme or plugin to become incompatible.
 This means the WordPress software has advanced but the theme or plugin is still running on old software and the two can’t work together.
 Vice versa, you may have updated a theme or plugin which became outdated with the WordPress core.